Skip to content

 ⚡ Done in 10ms

-Smart function deployed by alan at address: tz1Tp5wSRWiVJwLoT8WqN1yRapdq6UmdRf6W Run with jstz run tezos://tz1Tp5wSRWiVJwLoT8WqN1yRapdq6UmdRf6W/ --data <args> --trace
+Smart function deployed by alan at address: KT1FZuQ4SDP7ahLRyybtNnNxNnRskBGyAXVw Run with jstz run tezos://KT1FZuQ4SDP7ahLRyybtNnNxNnRskBGyAXVw/ --data <args> --trace

-Upon successful deployment, your smart function will be assigned a unique tz1 address, serving as its identifier, similar to an IP address.
+Upon successful deployment, Jstz assigns the smart function a unique KT1 address, serving as its identifier, similar to an IP address or a smart contract address.

-In the example above, the smart function was deployed to tz1Tp5wSRWiVJwLoT8WqN1yRapdq6UmdRf6W.
-The smart function will be accessible through a URL of the format tezos://tz1Tp5wSRWiVJwLoT8WqN1yRapdq6UmdRf6W/.
+In the example above, the smart function was deployed to the address KT1FZuQ4SDP7ahLRyybtNnNxNnRskBGyAXVw.
+Now the smart function is accessible through a URL of the format tezos://KT1FZuQ4SDP7ahLRyybtNnNxNnRskBGyAXVw/.

 sh